superluminar-io/cdk-hello-world/README.md

 **Questions:**

 - How many notes are returned in the worst case?
-- Why shouldn't we use scan operations here?
+- Why shouldn't you use `scan` operations here?

 ## Unit tests

-In this section we are going to add some unit tests for the Lambda functions.
+In this section you are going to add some unit tests for the AWS Lambda functions.

-1. Delete the test file created by CDK: `rm test/cdk-hello-world.test.ts`
+1. Delete the test file created by CDK: `rm ./test/cdk-hello-world.test.ts`
-1. Create a new folder: `mkdir test/src`
+1. Create a new folder: `mkdir ./test/src`
-1. Create a new file: `touch test/src/listNotes.test.ts`:
+1. Create a new file: `touch ./test/src/listNotes.test.ts`:

    ```typescript
    const scanSpy = jest.fn();